$N_\infty$-operads and associahedra: The case G=Cpn

-We now show that adding an edge in a norm diagram induces a clockwise tree rotation in the corresponding binary trees.
+We now show that adding an arrow in a norm diagram induces a clockwise tree rotation in the corresponding binary trees.
 We shall do this by induction on $n$.
 Note that the base case can be easily checked, see Figure~\ref{fig:binaryorder} and the corresponding discussion below it.
 Example \ref{ex6} then illustrates the next case.
-Suppose that we begin with an arbitrary norm diagram $A \odot Z$
+Suppose that we begin with an arbitrary norm diagram $A \odot Z$ to which we have added the red arrow.